 The Property is a community of family, professional and empty nester households.
 Due to this diversity it is important to be respectful of the overall image of the community.
 To create a harmonious order, minimum design standards are established for all play equipment.
 All play sets including swings, forts and climbers must be constructed of natural materials.
 Tenting is permitted on the play sets but must be neutral, green or blue in color.
 Harsh primary or neon colors are not permitted.
 A Design Review Committee approval is required of all play sets.
 The applicant must submit a representation of the equipment proposed along with a plan of the lot that locates the placement of the proposed construction.
 Landscape screening of the equipment may be required by the Committee to reduce views from roadways and adjoining properties.
-Basketball goals and courts are not permitted.
+Basketball courts are permitted as long as the goal is located behind the projection of the front plane of the house.
+Poles must be black or white in color, with clear, white or gray backboards exclusive of ornamentation.
+Roof or wall mounted backboards are not permitted.
+Applicants must submit a plan of the lot with the proposed location of the pole to the Design Review Committee for approval.